 The best way to have a great year is to do a reset halfway through the year.
 June is the second January.
+The summer solstice – the longest day of the year – seems to invite you to think about how you are filling these days of more light.
 Making measurable progress in the things that matter most to you is a vital component to a fulfilling life.
 How is your progress so far this year?
 Perhaps you’ve had a great spring and want to be sure you continue your momentum as summertime sets in.
 Or maybe your best intentions were interrupted by unforeseen circumstances and you feel frustrated and behind in your goals and aspirations.

 It’s never, ever too late to begin again.
 June can be about new beginnings.
-And that’s why I’m revisiting the message I started with in January.
+And that’s why I’m revisiting thoughts about charting a course for your best year yet.
 You can reset & get on track with:

 12 Strategies to Chart a Bold Course for Your Best Year Yet